GithubHM1/dummyHM/README.md

 Found something and fingers cross on 30th of June 2021

 HEY Dummy!
 It works!!!!
 But I'm not sure if this qualifies as an API?
 What do you think Uli?

+To follow the steps on what I've tried, please read the dummy's guide.